MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-mdi.md

 The following sections describe enhanced Defender for Identity features found in Microsoft 365 Defender.

 > [!NOTE]
-> As of June 30th, 2023, customers using the classic Defender for Identity portal are automatically redirected to Microsoft 365 Defender, with no option to revert back to the classic portal.
+> Customers using the classic Defender for Identity portal are now automatically redirected to Microsoft 365 Defender, with no option to revert back to the classic portal.

 ### Configuration and posture